Sakorona/SDVMods/README.md

 This repository contains my SMAPI mods for Stardew Valley.
 See the individual mods for documentation, licenses, and release notes.
+May have other related projects that are here for tracking.

 ## Mods
 * **[Climates of Ferngill](http://www.nexusmods.com/stardewvalley/mods/604)** <small>([source](ClimateOfFerngill))</small>